nevans/d_heap/README.md

 worst-case time complexity.
 In the worst case, a _d_-ary heap requires only `O(log n / log d)` to push, with the tradeoff that pop is `O(d log n / log d)`.

-Although, you should probably just stick with the default _d_ value  of `4`, it may be worthwhile to benchmark your specific scenario.
+Although you should probably just stick with the default _d_ value  of `4`, it may be worthwhile to benchmark your specific scenario.

 ## Motivation